Export Financing FAQs:

 These feature flexibility, such as being to include certain non-U.S. products, and also features insurance policies with no first loss deductible.
 Under one of our small business policies, EXIM Bank even purchase the credit information that we need in order to review the buyer's credit worthiness.

 EXIM's Multi-Buyer Credit Insurance is a policy that protects an exporter’s accounts receivable and has significant benefits.
-The protection of a policy equips businesses with the confidence necessary to enter new markets and chart a path forward with margins they can depend on.
-With this security in hand, companies can increase their global competitiveness by offering open account credit terms needed to win sales.
-Moreover, EXIM support empowers exporters to overcome cash flow obstacles by borrowing against their insured receivables.
+The protection of a policy equips businesses with the confidence necessary to enter new markets, increase sales in existing ones, and chart a path forward with margins they can depend on.
+With this security in hand, companies can increase their global competitiveness by offering open account credit terms needed to compete and win sales.
+In addition, EXIM support empowers exporters to overcome cash flow obstacles by borrowing against their insured receivables.

 Use Small Business Multi-Buyer Credit Insurance to: